Inria-Empenn/spmbasics/README.md

       3. Follow it by [coreg.job.m](src/event_related_gui/preprocessing/coreg.job.m).
 Run the script and your anatomical images now be coregistered to the ```mean``` that we obtained at the realignment step.
       4. Continue by running [segmentat.m](src/event_related_gui/preprocessing/segment.m)
       Segmentation script produce different segmentations and the deformation field, in the ```/anat/``` folder according to the predefined tissue probability maps.
+      4a.
+To make segmentation results same as Nipype, there are some tweaks necessary.
+We are not calculating deformation field and the bias corrected images and the relative segmentations, to active this run: [segmentation nipype tweak]src/batch_step/(segmentation_nipype_adjust.m)
+      5a.
+To achive Nipype reproduciblity, run [file copy script](src/filecopy.py) to copy the nipype calculated deformation field and bias corrected files*.
+Then move to the next step.
       5. Run [normalise.m](src/event_related_gui/preprocessing/normalise.m)
       This script produces files starting with ```war```
       6. Lastly [smooth.m](src/event_related_gui/preprocessing/smooth.m)
       This script produces the files starting with ```s``` and at the end in the ```/func``` folder there must be a version of the subject file starting with ```swar```
+      * Note: Due to a possible template difference between Nipype and SPM, we are tweaking some settings to achive reproducibility.

 </details>